Tompkins Consolidated Area Transit: Fleet

 TCAT operates a mix of fifty-one 35 ft and 40 ft transit buses and three small 14-seat buses.
 All TCAT buses are wheelchair accessible.
 The fleet is composed of vehicles manufactured by Gillig, New Flyer Industries, and Orion Bus Industries.

-On March 2024, TCAT pulled all 7 Proterra battery-electric buses due to its build defects.
+In March 2024, TCAT pulled all 7 Proterra battery-electric buses due to its build defects.
 In response, TCAT has received 5 hybrid buses from CDTA in Albany, as well as ordering 5 new diesel and 6 new battery-electric buses from Gillig, all of which has entered service.
 Two additional hybrid buses from the same manufacturer will arrive by 2026.